danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 .. note:: Shorting stocks is not available immediately, and must be unlocked later in the
           game.

+Forecast & Second-Order Forecast
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+A stock's forecast is its likelihood of increasing or decreasing in value.
+The forecast is typically represented by its probability of increasing in either a decimal or percentage form.
+For example, a forecast of 70% means the stock has a 70% chance of increasing and a 30% chance of decreasing.

+A stock's second-order forecast is the target value that its forecast trends towards.
+For example, if a stock has a forecast of 60% and a second-order forecast of 70%, then the stock's forecast should slowly trend towards 70% over time.
+However, this is determined by RNG so there is a chance that it may never reach 70%.

+Both the forecast and the second-order forecast change over time.

+A stock's forecast can be viewed after purchasing Four Sigma (4S) Market Data access.
+This lets you see the forecast info on the Stock Market UI.
+If you also purchase access to the 4S Market Data TIX API, then you can view a stock's forecast using the :js:func:`getStockForecast` function.

+A stock's second-order forecast is always hidden.

 .. _gameplay_stock_market_spread:

 Spread (Bid Price & Ask Price)